entropia/tip-toi-reveng/README.md

 Building your own gme files
 ---------------------------

-Once you have installed `decode`, you can create your own `.gme` files.
+Once you have installed `tttool`, you can create your own `.gme` files.
 The process is as follows

  1. Record the audio samples you want to include, as Ogg Vorbis files, mono, 22050Hz.
 I use